stephaneVercouillieBMID/slate/source/jose.html.md

 ---
 # 1. Introduction

-The concepts of JWT, JWS and JWE are part of the JSON Object Signing and Encryption (JOSE) framework that intends to provide a method to securely transfer claims between parties.
+The concepts of JWT, JWS, JWE and JWK are part of the JSON Object Signing and Encryption (JOSE) framework that intends to provide a method to securely transfer claims between parties.

 All these technologies can be used collectively to encrypt and/or sign content using a variety of algorithms.
 While the full set of permutations is extremely large, and might be daunting to some, it is expected that most applications will only use a small set of algorithms to meet their needs.